Enterprise Mobility Management (EMM)/ MDM

 Both technology devices and system network configurations can be weak and vulnerable to security breaches.
 The Verizon Data Breach Investigation Report (DBIR) found that four out of five breaches result from either the lack of a static authentication system or easily guessable passwords.

+EMM tools integrate mobility into an organization's workflow and are absolutely essential in today’s bring-your-own-device (BYOD) era.
 According to Gartner, EMM is the logical choice to broker policies for other services and tools on the platform.
 Gartner estimates that the average enterprise has deployed between eight and 15 mobile applications to its employees with role-specific and mission-critical apps and data are increasingly the bulk of what is being pushed to users' mobile devices.

-EMM ensures an integrated, managed approach to how and what devices are allowed to access corporate assets, and the data and information employees can and cannot keep on their own devices.
+EMM ensures an integrated, managed approach to how and what devices are allowed to access corporate assets, and the data and information employees can and cannot keep on their own devices

-What to Look for in an EMM
+What to look for in an EMM

 First, know which security features are most critical to your business.
 At a minimum, opt for password protection, VPN configuration and management, device and data encryption, remote wipe and lock capabilities, and malware detection.
+Explore all your options with each possible EMM provider.

 - Does the solution address your use cases?
 Traveling employees, telecommuters, freelancers, and other unique employee situations all present different EMM needs.
 Does it support the apps and platforms your employees need to use?